geotools/geotools/docs/user/library/render/svg.rst

 While any type of parameter can be handled, it's best to follow a naming convention, in particular:

   * Any parameter representing a width will have to contain "width"
-  * Any parameter representing a opacity will have to contain "alpha"
+  * Any parameter representing a opacity will have to contain either "opacity" or "alpha"
   * Any other parameter should be a color

 This is because BATIK will log on the standard error any parsing issue, in particular, any non replaced parameter.
 The above conventions